 At the beginning of the 20th century, Pilsen was a dynamically developing industrial city.
 The most important enterprise in the city was Škoda Works.
 This was the largest factory complex in the whole of the Austria-Hungary Empire at the time, and it achieved both production quality and volume on the world stage.
 Pilsen’s breweries were famous as well.
 In addition to these factories, many other small-scale, yet particularly successful, companies were founded in Pilsen.
 Many of these small companies were owned by the well-educated, Pilsen Jewish community.
 Among the rich Jewish citizens in Pilsen there was the Hirsch family, who owned a wire drawing factory.
 In 1907, Vilém Hirsch and his wife Marta met the architect Adolf Loos in Vienna and they were exceedingly impressed with his work there.
 Loos accepted their invitation for a visit and in he arrived in Pilsen that same year.
 The Hirsch family then asked him to create a design for their apartment which was located on the first floor of their house at 6 Plachého Street.
 Vilém Hirsch later recalled how Loos quickly outlined his first idea of a design on an envelope.
 Thanks to the newly married Hirsch family, Adolf Loos moved to Pilsen, a fact which played a significant role in his life later on.
 Adolf Loos became friends with other families, especially from the local Jewish community, as these families were interconnected with both business and family ties.
 For them, he created at least 13, mostly interior, realizations.
 Of these, only eight have survived to this day.
 Although his designs were not always preserved in their complete state or in great condition, they make up an extremely valuable set of works created by this world-renowned architect.

-There must be a surprise.
+There needs to be a surprise.

-I should enter a fully-lightened
+I should enter a fully lit,

 and be forced to say